Opportunities don’t happen, you create them. – Chris Grosser

 My target group is an upper class from Paris and its surroundings, vacation for them is not a luxury but a usual thing; They are interested exclusively in a top-class vacation: five-star hotels, first-class tickets and so on.

-You are a good opportunity for me, so I’m calling you to know you better (where have you been, whether you are planning a trip, etc.) and to familiarize you with my services.
+You submitted an online form on my website, and I know that you are a good opportunity for me.
+So I’m calling you to know you better (where have you been, whether you are planning a trip, etc.) and to familiarize you with my services.

 Thanks to the research I made and the information I got from the phone call, I know that you are a perfect client for me: you fit my target group, you have means to use my services.
 You also agreed to proceed with our communication.